alexjames/alexsmemorypalace/lifeskills/pickleball.md

  * Aim for your opponents legs, making it harder for them to return.
  * A third shot dink gives you enough time to run up to the net.
  * You want to be as close to the kitchen as possible, giving your opponents lesser room.
+ * Imagine there is a thread connecting you and the ball.
+It pull you as the ball moves.
+That helps you understand what your optimal position should be.